Recommendations

 2

-The facility director requires the patient safety manager to ensure completion of the required minimum of eight root cause analyses each fiscal year and monitors patient safety manager’s compliance.
+The facility director ensures the patient safety manager includes all required content in each root cause analysis and monitors patient safety manager’s compliance.

 Closure Date: